Regional Anti-Terrorist Structure

 Member countries have more recently incorporated narcoterrorism and drug smuggling as focus areas for RATS, as narcotics have become a major source of funding for anti-government activities within member states.
 The organization also maintains a database of individuals and organizations aiding organizations designated as terrorists, separatists or extremists by member states.

 RATS has been described by researchers at the United States Army War College as "SCO’s most important and best-functioning component structure to date."

 The director of the RATS Executive Committee is appointed by the SCO Council of Heads of State to a three-year term after which the role is traditionally transferred to the representative of another member state, rotating by order of accession.
-The current director is Ruslan Mirzaev of Uzbekistan, who assumed office on 1 January 2022.
+The current director is Ruslan Mirzayev of Uzbekistan, who assumed office on 1 January 2022.